 Now since first movers tend to launch without entirely understanding customer needs.
 Fast followers bring in a constantly progressing product; with an unrivaled customer support line.

-For example, Samsung did not originate from producing smartphones – Motorola did (there’s difference of opinion behind who actually was the first, but most claim it was Motorola).
+For example, Samsung did not originate from producing smartphones – Motorola did (there’s a difference of opinion behind who actually was the first, but most claim it was Motorola).

 Samsung only learned how to catch up quickly with the competition, and is now the third-largest smartphone manufacturer in the world.